-Although I left several of the eggs alone after that step, I topped the deviled eggs containing pico with chopped jalapeno with a thin slice of fresh jalapeno to identify the spicier ones for those who wanted a little kick!
+Although I left the milder deviled eggs that way after filling, I topped several of the deviled eggs containing the pico de gallo that included spicy chopped jalapeno with a thin slice of fresh jalapeno to properly identify the spicier ones for those who wanted a little kick!

 Everyone loves deviled eggs and they’re always gobbled up at any gathering when I’ve brought them before.
 But THESE deviled eggs were the hit of the party!!

 Give it a try, it’s a delicious spicy twist on an old favorite!

 - What Do The Dates On Food Packages Actually Mean?

 - Heat-Free Way to Peel Tomatoes

 - Peel A Whole Head Of Garlic Cloves In Seconds